 Mume was the only restaurant where I actually had a table booked in advance, for our recent trip to Taipei in Taiwan.
-If you follow me on Instagram you might have seen some updates from our journey already, and if you plan a trip yourself I recommend to check out my foodie map of favorite spots in Taipei.
+If you follow me on Instagram you might have seen some updates from our journey already, and if you plan a trip yourself I recommend checking out my foodie map of favorite spots in Taipei.
 My only goal in Taipei was to check out the amazing street food scene the city has to offer – and Mume.
 Even though Mume is as far away from a street vendor as you can get, with their concept of a modern European casual fine dining restaurant, they’re still a reflection of the country through their use of local and seasonal produce.

 Three Young and Talented Chefs

 Mume was established in late 2014 by three young chefs with unique experience from high-end restaurants around the world.
 Richie Lin, originally from Hong Kong, had worked at two-Michelin-starred and four times World’s Best Restaurant Noma in Copenhagen.
 Australian Kai Ward gathered his valuable experience from Sydney’s flagship restaurant Quay, and lastly, Long Xiong who previously cooked at three-Michelin-starred restaurant Per Se in New York.
 If you follow foodies for inspiration on Instagram you may also know the sister of chef Richie Lin: @little_meg_siu_meg.
 If not, I highly recommend that you start following her now.